-Our surgeons always try to save as much healthy tissue as possible while removing all the cancer cells.
+Our breast surgeons always try to save as much healthy tissue as possible while removing all the cancer cells.
 If breast cancer is caught early, a lumpectomy (breast-conserving surgery or partial mastectomy) is often used to remove the lumps.
 When treating later stage breast cancer, mastectomies might be used to remove the entire breast to ensure that all cancer cells are removed.

 These surgeries can change the way your body looks and feels.
 Some women choose to reshape their breasts after treatment with reconstructive surgery.

 We have the largest group of plastic surgeons in the Twin Cities with surgeons who specialize in breast reconstruction.
 Our plastic surgeons are certified by the American Board of Plastic Surgery and will work closely with you and your surgical oncologist so they can understand your goals and create a customized plan for achieving them.

 Chemotherapy, often called “chemo,” uses drugs to kill cancerous cells throughout the entire body.
 Your doctor might recommend chemotherapy to treat cancer cells that have spread (metastasized) from the primary tumor.
 It’s commonly used to treat cancer or stop cancer from growing by shrinking the tumors.